sakshampathak1508/Textutils-/README.md

 # Textutils-
-This is a very simple web used to modify your texts using django
+This is a very simple web app used to modify your texts using django